 If you have multiple raps, girth hitch another sling and carabiner though the pack so you can easily clip it to anchors along the way.

-In big wall climbing, you can take this one step further, by clipping your rap device directly onto your haulbag, You clip it to the haul bag and then sit on the haul bag.
+In big wall climbing, you can take this one step further, by clipping your rap device directly onto your haulbag.
+You clip to the haul bag and then sit on the haul bag.
 This is known as “riding the pig”, and is the only safe way to make rappels with a ridiculously heavy haul bag.
-This obviously requires a baul bag with extremely stout tie in points (equivalent or greater in strength to your harness) and you would definitely NOT want to do this with a normal backpack!
+This obviously requires a haul bag with extremely stout tie in points (equivalent or greater in strength to your harness) and you would definitely NOT want to do this with a normal backpack!